-I am an Assistant Professor of Operations and Information Technology Management at UC Berkeley Haas School of Business.
+I am an Assistant Professor of Operations and Information Technology Management at UC Berkeley Haas School of Business and a Resident Faculty.
 My official website is here.
 In Fall 2024, I will be teaching EWMBA 204: Operations and UGBA 141: Production & Operations Management (no pre-reqs!).

 I study the design and analysis of data-driven and human-centric solutions to problems in operations management, currently focusing on the future of work ("How do workers decide their flexible schedule?"), human-AI interfaces ("Can ML offer simple tips to help humans?"), dynamic pricing ("How to price when it affects quality perception?"), and urban analytics ("Are more social neighborhoods safer?").
 My research group, Berkeley Operations and Behavioral Analytics Lab (BOBALAB), is looking for undergraduate/graduate research assistants as well as academic/industry collaborators; please reach out!